mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 {\huge text} % huge font size
 {% endhighlight %}

 As seen above, using a percent symbol begins a comment.
-Comments -- everything that follows the `%` on a line of code -- will not be printed when the document is compiled.
+Comments -- everything that follows the `%` on a line of code -- is not printed when the document is compiled.
 Use them as hidden notes when inserting new or unclear commands, or to mark sections of text for easy navigation.
 Comments are also a good tool for debugging, by "commenting out" some lines rather than deleting them:

 {% highlight tex %}
 % \begin{figure}